yuval-beiser/algo-trading/Momentum-NQ-2min-29-6-23-V1.md

-//close short position with trail start moving after the first bar from entry if marketposition = 0 then begin longStop = -9999999;
+//close long position with trail (based on low prev) start moving after the first bar from entry

+//reset longStop
+if marketposition = 0
+then
+begin
+longStop = -9999999;
+end;

+//reset longStop
+if marketposition = 0
+then
+begin
+crossind = False;
 end;

 if marketposition = 1 //there is long position open and